JuliaLind/1DV610-L2/README.md

 To use the RateFetcher pass an array with currencies you wish to fetch rates for to the method setCurrencies().
 The RateFetcher provids the following methods:
 - fetchByDate() with optional count parameter that determines the number of observations prior to and including the specified date.
 If the date is not a bank date, the rates will be fetched from the nearest bankdate perceeding the specified date.
 - fetchLatest() with optional parameter count that fetches the latest rates
 - fetchByPeriod() that fetches the rates between and including the two specified dates
+- getAvailableCurrencies() that returns an array with currency objects containing currency codes and currency names, sorted alphabetically by currency code (id):